Using Health Insurance to Pay for Drug & Alcohol Rehab

 The following are examples of different types of insurance plans that may be used to pay for rehab:

-Navigating insurance coverage to defray the cost of rehab may seem daunting initially, but there are several things people can do to make the process easier.
+Navigating insurance coverage to defray the cost of rehab may initially seem daunting, but there are several ways to make the process easier.

 - Learn everything possible about the insurance policy.
 Go over the policy with a fine-tooth comb to determine what is covered and what the requirements are for coverage to be granted.

 - Keep up with monthly premiums.
 Staying current with insurance payments ensures that there will be no lapse in coverage.

 - Understand all out-of-pocket expenses and budget accordingly.
 Talk to a professional at the chosen rehab facility about payment plans and options.

 - Know what type of plan you have, whether or not services are in-network or out-of-network, and whether or not a referral is required.

 - Make sure that the services required are covered and that the facility is an approved provider.
 Even if the level of care a person needs is not covered, be sure to discuss options with staff members.